alhurtadou/K-Centres-Python-ParallelCPU-GPU/README.md

 > ### Evaluar_t_Numba.ipynb: Program that contains a GPU parallel implementation of K-Centres algorithm using Numba libaries .

+## Data set
+> ### Yataros1.csv: The CSV file contains 3012 objects, each with 40 acoustic indices.
+The number 3012 represents the total files, while 40 corresponds to the number of columns in the dataset.
+By applying the K-Centres algorithm to the dataset Yataros1.csv.
+We aim to identify the most representative acoustic indices of the Yataros forest.
+Although this aspect is not the core focus of the article, the algorithm enables us to select K centers and subsequently determine which indices are most representative.
+Algorithm accelerations allow us to perform multiple executions in a fast elapsed time, enabling data analysis.

 ## Installation and Usage